skelloapp/terraform-aws-bedrock/README.md

 With Knowledge Bases for Amazon Bedrock, you can give FMs and agents contextual information from your company’s private data sources for Retrieval Augmented Generation (RAG) to deliver more relevant, accurate, and customized responses.

-### Create a Knowledge Base
+### Create a Vector Knowledge Base

-A vector index on a vector store is required to create a Knowledge Base.
+A vector index on a vector store is required to create a vector Knowledge Base.
 This construct currently supports Amazon OpenSearch Serverless, Amazon RDS Aurora PostgreSQL, Pinecone, and MongoDB.
 By default, this resource will create an OpenSearch Serverless vector collection and index for each Knowledge Base you create, but you can provide an existing collection to have more control.
 For other resources you need to have the vector stores already created and credentials stored in AWS Secrets Manager.

 The resource accepts an instruction prop that is provided to any Bedrock Agent it is associated with so the agent can decide when to query the Knowledge Base.